Porcini Mushrooms

 Seasons/Availability

-Porcini mushrooms are available in the fall and for a short season in the late spring.
+Porcini mushrooms are generally available in the fall and winter.
+They may also appear for a shorter season in late spring.

 Current Facts